endresma/TopKSkyline/README.md

 The folder DataGenerator contains files to generate input data for the algorithms.
-TkLS contains the multi-level and top-k Skyline algorithms as well as EBNL and ESFS as published in Brando, Goncalves, Gonzalez, *Evaluating Top-k Skyline Queries over Relational Databases* ParallelTopK contains a the implementation of a parallel top-k algorithm.
+TkLS contains the multi-level and top-k Skyline algorithms as well as EBNL and ESFS as published in Brando, Goncalves, Gonzalez, *Evaluating Top-k Skyline Queries over Relational Databases*.
+ParallelTopK contains an implementation of a parallel top-k algorithm.